ssavchev/problems/README.md

 # problems

-Currently only Knoght's problem with genetic algorithm
+Currently only Knight's problem with genetic algorithm